-So, do not postpone consolidating your debt in the interest of your financial wellbeing.
+So, do not postpone your debt consolidation in the interest of your financial wellbeing.
 Avail of a 24x7 Personal Loan from Axis Bank today!
-For existing customers, the loan is sanctioned instantly and usually disbursed within the same day, if
+For existing customers, the loan is sanctioned instantly and usually disbursed within the same day, if you satisfy

 As a prudent borrowing exercise, first, assess your loan requirement (borrow with means), and then ascertain how much the EMI on your Personal Loan will be using Axis Bank’s Personal Loan EMI calculator --- an effective online tool that provides the answer in split second.

 Get personal loan passed quickly:

 1. Maintain a healthy credit score (Higher the credit score (750 and above) of your credit report, the better it is)

 2. Do not submit multiple loan applications (It can weigh on your credit score)